-Accidents can happen at any time, and getting an Apple product repaired is very expensive.
-If you’ll think of getting it fixed at a local repair shop, then you’ll be voiding the warranty even in the slightest repairs.
+Accidents can happen anytime, and getting an Apple product repaired is very expensive.
+If you think of getting it fixed at a local repair shop, then you’ll be voiding the warranty even in the slightest repairs.
 Also, there are very high chances of getting duped.

 AppleCare is a protection plan by Apple that offers an extended warranty for hardware failures, manufacturing defects, and other such mishaps.
 AppleCare+ is an additive to the former with additional benefits.

-Let’s take a look at what AppleCare exactly is, what are the benefits, price, and if you should pay for it.
+Let’s take a look at what AppleCare exactly is, what are its benefits, price, and if you should pay for it.

 AppleCare vs AppleCare+

 AppleCare is a protection plan introduced by Apple to aid the buyers in easy and affordable after-sales service.
 It is a complementary plan that buyers can purchase while buying Apple hardware.

 You can also activate it within 60 days of your purchase.
 In the US and Canada, this window has been extended to a year now.
 This plan provides 90 days of phone support for your device with a year of warranty for it.

 On the other side, AppleCare+ is extra-secure protection for your Apple device that initially covers two years.
 But, you can keep extending it month by month until Apple is servicing the device.

 This plan provides bot phone support and extends the hardware warranty to three years.
 It also offers a lower-cost option for certain routine repairs.
 AppleCare+ also has a version that covers theft or loss of the device.
 However, it is only limited to the US and Japan.